-Each student will prepare a six-to-eight page essay on a criminal justice issue of their choice.
+Each student will prepare a five-to-six-page essay on a criminal justice issue of their choice (the topic must receive my approval).
+The essay must be written in the APA 7th format for professional papers.
 The journal assignments build towards the final essay submission.
-At least six sources from peer-reviewed journals must be used (do not include student-run journals).
-The topic must be approved by the instructor - assignments based on an unapproved topic will not be graded.
-The final essays should address the following:
+At least five sources from peer-reviewed journals must be used (do not include student-run journals).
+The final essays should be organized as follows: